-The Parish Church of St Peter has always served as a focal and gathering point for the whole village community.
+The Parish Church of St Peter has always served as a focal and gathering point for the village community of Henfield.
 A considerable portion of Henfield history is recorded within its walls as well as in the churchyard, famous for its 104 beautifully-clipped yew trees.

 The site which it occupies has been sacred ground for over 1000 years, for it was in 770 AD that the Saxon Count, Warbold, built a wooden church on this, the highest point in Henfield.
 By 1250, this initial building had been replaced with a small church of Caen stone and this was enlarged in the 14th and 15th centuries.
 The church remained virtually unchanged until 1871, the year of the major Victorian restoration and enhancement.